ncyxie/Notepad-DOT/README.md

 Lmao, sure.
 This is why it is open-source.
 Do not hesitate, make it better :).

-3. **Does this Notepad works with Mac or Linux?**
+3. **Does this Notepad runs on Linux?**

-Unfortunately, no. This application runs only on Windows OS (because of WinForms), but you are free to modify it, and make run on your desired OS.
+Unfortunately, this edition, no. This application edition runs only on Windows OS.
+Use Notepad DOT Qt for Linux (or Windows) instead.

 4. **What are this Notepad system requirements?**